johannah/iclr-2020-workshop/speakers.md

 Thanks so much for contributing to this workshop.
 Although the format isn't at all what any of us expected a few months ago,  we think that with your continued engagement, we can still learn a lot and enjoy ourselves on the 26th.
 With that in mind, please be prepared to bear with us as we adjust to the virtual format.

+# Connecting to the Conference Call

 Speakers are asked to join our private zoom conference at the beginning of their sessions.
-Each speaker should have received a link via email which enables them to enter the password-protected zoom conference room.
+Each speaker should have received a link via email (search "AI for Earch Sciences" in your inbox) which enables them to enter the password-protected zoom conference room.
 Please let us know asap if you did not receive this link.

 ## Session Flow: